2010 Successful Peer ReviewPosted on March 3 2011 by admin

 Participation in the AICPA Peer Review Program enables us to enhance our firm’s quality control policies and procedures, see how we measure up to other firms and learn from other firms’ best practices.

-We are proud that our audit and accounting practice at Henry & Horne, LLP has achieved this PASS rating.
+We are proud that our audit and accounting practice at Henry & Horne has achieved this PASS rating.

 Kathy E. Hostetler, CPA